chenghungpan/Optimize-LLM-Inference-Performance/README.md

-# Optimize Inference Performance of Large Languate Models
+# Optimize Inference Performance of Large Languate Models (LLMs)

 Optimizing the inference performance of a large language model (LLM) like GPT-4, when you are not constrained by training time, involves several strategies.
 Here’s how you can approach it: